Harsh Rajput

-Harsh Rajput is an Indian television actor who is best known as Ansh Rathod in Nazar and now notably as Rocky in Pishachini.
+Harsh Rajput is an Indian television actor best known for playing Ansh Rathod in Nazar.

 Early life

 Rajput hails from Navsari.
 He faced a hard time when he came to Mumbai.
 He had language problem and was difficult for him to adopt to that culture.
-Slowly, he got adapted.
+Slowly, he adapted.
+He has a younger brother.

 Career

 He made his television debut with Dharti Ka Veer Yodha Prithviraj Chauhan on StarPlus.
 He also starred in shows like Dharm Veer, Hitler Didi and Crazy Stupid Ishq where he landed his first lead role.
 Harsh has also acted in several episodic shows such as Pyaar Tune Kya Kiya and Yeh Hai Aashiqui.
 He also played a role in Most Popular Serial Saath Nibhaana Saathiya.
 He was seen playing the lead role of Ansh Rathod in StarPlus' supernatural show Nazar, produced by 4 Lions Films and opposite with Niyati Fatnani.
 He then played the lead role in Colors TV's show Kuch Toh Hai: Naagin Ek Naye Rang Mein which is a spin-off to the Naagin 5.

-Since August 2022, he is playing the role of Rakshit "Rocky" opposite Jiya Shankar and Nyra Banerjee in Colors TV show Pishachini.
+From 2022 to 2023, he played the role of Rakshit "Rocky" in the Colors TV show Pishachini.
+Since September 2023, Rajput appeared in StarPlus' Teri Meri Doriyaann where he portrayed Rumi.